Cisco-UKI-DevX/ASAonAWS-Ansible-Deployment/README.md

 172.31.0.255.0/24 - management

-Take a note of the subnetid beginnging in "subnet-" we'll need that later for the playbook.
+IMPORTANT: Take a note of the subnetid beginnging in "subnet-" we'll need that later for the playbook.

 ```
 Note: To understand AWS networking in detail theres a fantastic video from AWS invent which is a well worth watching to understand the [fundamentals](https://www.youtube.com/watch?v=hiKPPy584Mg)